stroemlind/artsinalta/README.md

 * HTML: HTML5 was used to create the core structure of the website.

 * CSS: CSS was used to style all the pages on the website.

-* GitHub: GitHub were used to store my repository and GitHub Pages was used to deployed the website.
+* GitHub: GitHub was used to store my repository and GitHub Pages to deploy the website.

-* Gitpod: GitPod was used as the develpoment enviorment for developing my code during this project.
+* Gitpod: GitPod was used as the development environment for developing my code during this project.

-* Git: Git was used to ensure that the project would have backups and all the version pushed to GitHub during the development of ths project.
+* Git: Git was used to ensuring that the project would have backups and all the versions pushed to GitHub during the development of this project.

-* Dev Tools: Dev Tools was used to look over the developent of the website and try different approches to problems that would occur during the process.
+* Dev Tools: Dev Tools was used to look over the development of the website and try different approaches to problems that would occur during the process.

 * Unicorn Revealer: Unicorn Revealer was used to find bugs, especially during the process of making the website responsive.

-* Auto Prefixer: Was used at the end of the project to give my CSS code some extra properties when used on different browsers.
+* Auto Prefixer: This was used at the end of the project to give my CSS code some extra properties when used on different browsers.

 ## Testing
-Testing done for the website was done both manually and automatically.
+Testing done for the Website was done both manually and automatically.

-For manual testing I always had a tab open with the preview of the website.
-To check up on my code and see if worked as I wanted.
-During the development of the website, I used Dev Tools to see how the code would respond if I added or change properties or value to it.
-Dev Tools was also used to check for responsiveness when decreasing or increasing the screen size.
+For manual testing, I always had a tab open with the preview of the Website.
+To check up on my code and see if it worked as I wanted.
+During the Website development, I used Dev Tools to see how the code would respond if I added or changed properties or values.
+Dev Tools were also used to check for responsiveness when decreasing or increasing the screen size.
-Another tool used during development and testing was Unicorn Revealer, which helped me see if any content where being outside its container.
+Another tool used during development and testing was Unicorn Revealer, which helped me see if any content was outside its container.

-To see and test the websites performance, I used Lighthouse, which gave me an updated report if to see how well my accessibility where for the website.
-This was used, together with Dev Tools when I needed to change and choose the colour of the website.
-The last test results where these:
+To see and test the Website's performance, I used Lighthouse, which gave me an updated report to see how well my accessibility was for the Website.
+This tool was used, together with Dev Tools, when I needed to change and choose the color of the Website.
+The last test results were these:

 ![Lighthouse](documentation/testing-screenshots/lighthouse.png)

 ### Browser Compatibility

 * Chrome
-  * The website works with well in Chrome and have full browser compatibility.
-The layout and all the functions that are applied to the website response as it should.
-All the pages load its content accordingly.
+  * The website works well in Chrome and has full browser compatibility.
+The layout and all the functions that are applied to the website response as they should.
+All the pages load their content accordingly.
   ![Chrome](documentation/testing-screenshots/desktopview.png)

 * Firefox
-  * The website works well in Firefox and have full browser compatibility.
-The layout and all the functions response as it should.
-All the pages load its content accordingly.
+  * The website works well in Firefox and has full browser compatibility.
+The layout and all the functions respond as they should.
+All the pages load their content accordingly.
   ![Firefox](documentation/testing-screenshots/firefoxview.png)

 * Safari